Tele00/Foodie-web/README.md

 Foodie Web was created with Python, Flask, HTML, CSS, Javascript, Bootstrap and SQL.
 Foodie web was created as a final project to fulfill the requirements of Harvard's CS50 (Intro to Computer Science) course.

+My Explainer video and visuals of foodie web : https://youtu.be/t-upc9mCEog

 --------------------------
 Created by Adeteleola Adebimpe In September 2020.